OpenNTI/nti.docs.platform.enduser/editorguide/setup.rst

 .. image:: images/advancetools.png

 - **Completable:** Toggle "On" to allow the course to be completable.
 This means that once learners complete all required course materials, they will have completed the course.
 When turned on, learners can track their completion progress from their Lessons page, which offers a percentage of completed materials.
 - **Award Certificate on Completion:** Toggle "On" to award a certificate once learners have completed the course.
-This means that once learners complete all required course materials, they will have the option to "View Certificate" from their lessons page.
+This means that once learners complete all required course materials, they will have the option to "View Certificate" from their Lessons page.
 Completion certificates are also viewable from their profile.
 - **Percentage:** Define what percentage of required materials is acceptable for course completion.
 In other words, if you mark 10 items as required, and define **Percentage** as 50, learners only need to engage with 5 required items to complete the course.

+.. note:: Please note, you have several options when customizing your course with these tools:

+		  - Require materials, no certificate, no credit
+		  - Require materials, award certificate, no credit
+		  - Require materials, no certificate, award credit
+		  - Require materials, award certificate, award credit
+		  - No required materials (if you do not add required materials, no credit nor certificate can be automatically awarded)